 Strong Motion refers to the question of quality of movement.
 Ideally, motion should be smooth and coupled, and able to continue in a direction despite resistance, and continue moving without having to avoid areas of weakness or stiffness.

 Movement is strong when controlled, as if I lift my hand straight overhead smoothly while standing tall and aligned.
 If I grasp a 5 pound weight I may be able to repeat the motion with strong movement.
 However, a 50 pound weight changes things.
 I might be able to lift it overhead, but my alignment will shift to compensate, and my control of that motion will be jerky and “weak.”

 StrongPosture® consists of strong balance, alignment and motion.
 All are interdependent, and all are negatively impacted by sensory errors and arcs of motor weakness.
 As an example, consider the spectrum of motion quality separating a graceful dancer from an old person shuffling and shifting to spare areas of pain, stiffness and/or weakness.

-The StrongPosture short-duration exercise protocols strengthen these three elements of posture by focusing on one element at a time, hence the acronym BAM.
+The StrongPosture short-duration motor control exercise program strengthen these three elements of posture by focusing on one element at a time, hence the acronym BAM.
 Postural alignment can shift over time as changes from habitual activity accumulate, affecting how we balance and move.
 And although initially subtle, the effects of years behind a desk accumulate and may not be fully reversible.
 The goal is to slow (and possibly reverse) the progression of postural breakdown.

 Change begins with awareness.
 The goal of the PostureZone® model is to create an observational benchmark, not a prescriptive target.
 In other words, see how the head, torso and pelvis are aligning over where you are standing…and check back to see if that alignment is unchanged, improved or worse.